 The Network Code will enter into force 20 days after its publication.
-However, due to the various consultations and approvals the application of different parts of the code will be triggered by the timing of regulatory decisions.
-Because of uncertainties about the ACER opinion, the timings of the Comitology process, the time needed to deliver parts of the code and the time needed to approve parts of the code it is not possible to say exactly when each part will apply.
-A close working relationship between ENTSO-E, ACER, national regulators and the Commission is, in our view, necessary to ensuring the ER code can be implemented as quickly as possible.
+However, due to the various consultations and approvals the application of different parts of the Network Code will be triggered by the timing of regulatory decisions.
+Because of uncertainties about the ACER opinion, the timings of the Comitology process, the time needed to deliver parts of the Network Code and the time needed to approve parts of the Network Code it is not possible to say exactly when each part will apply.
+A close working relationship between ENTSO-E, ACER, national regulators and the Commission is, in our view, necessary to ensuring the ER Network Code can be implemented as quickly as possible.